tonib/kaichronicles/README.md

   web site
 * You cannot redistribute the game books data in any way

+The Android older version supported is the 4.4.2 (API 19).
+The web is tested with the latest version of Chrome and Firefox.
+So, other browsers or/and older versions maybe don't work

 ## Setup

 Download the Project Aon game data: